 A Weekend on the Beara Peninsula

 The Beara Peninsula straddles the border of Cork and Kerry in South-West Ireland.
 It is the next peninsula south of the famous Ring of Kerry.
-Quieter & more relaxed, I love this area for completely getting away from everything & for it's the rugged atlantic coastline.
-If you fancy a few days in the middle of nowhere, then this is the perfect place.
+Quieter & more relaxed, I love this area for completely getting away from everything & for its the rugged Atlantic coastline.
+If you fancy a few days in the middle of nowhere on your Tour of Ireland, then this is the perfect place.